a-sit-plus/signum/docs/docs/indispensable-asn1.md

 In addition, the companion of `Asn1Element` exposes the following functions:

 * `parse()` parses a single ASN.1 element from the input and throws on error, or when additional input is left after parsing.
-  This is helpful, to ensure that any given input contains a single, top-level ASN.1 element.
+  This ensures that the input contains a single, top-level ASN.1 element.
 * `parseAll()` consumes all input and returns a list of parsed ASN.1 elements.
 Throws on error.
 * `Source.readAsn1Element()` decodes a single ASN.1 element (can be a structure or a primitive) from a kotlix.io Source.
 * `parseFirst()` comes in two flavours, both of which parse only a single, top-level ASN.1 element from the passed input
-    * Variant 1 takes a `ByteIterator` and advances it until after the first parsed element.
+    * Variant 1 takes a `Source` and advances it until after the first parsed element.
     * Variant 2 takes a `ByteArray` and returns the first parses element, as well as the remaining bytes (as `Pair<Asn1Element, ByteArray>`)
 * `decodeFromDerHexString()` strips all whitespace before trying to decode an ASN.1 element from the provided hex string.
 This function throws various exceptions on illegal input.
 Has the same semantics as `parse()`.